sabbir268/sabbir268/README.md

 Innovative tech mind with 4+ years of experience working as a full-stack Web Developer.
 Capable of working with a variety of technology and web applications, and managing databases.
 Passionate about building world-class web applications.
 Valuable team member who has experience diagnosing problems and developing solutions.
 Talented leader with unique ideas and a history of successful contributions in the field.

-- 🔭 I’m currently working on DevOps,
+- 🔭 I’m currently working on NodeJs,
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning GoLang
 - 💬 Ask me about #Laravel #PHP #NodeJS #MySQL #Linux
 - 😄 Pronouns: Sābbira hōsā'ina
 - ⚡ Fun fact: Can read book & watch movies for day long